 Edward Klaris is the managing partner at Klaris Law and CEO of KlarisIP.
 He founded the firms in 2015 after having been a litigator at Davis Wright Tremaine, as well as a 17-year stint in-house at ABC/Disney, The New Yorker, and Conde Nast.
 Since 2005, Ed has been an adjunct professor at Columbia Law School, teaching media law and intellectual property.

-Over the course of Ed’s career, he has represented clients in a range of business sectors, serving as an advisor and advocate for small, medium and large companies.
-His media and entertainment practice covers publishing, podcasting, movie and TV production, documentaries, pre-publication review, licensing, distribution, technology, virtual reality, machine learning, online subscription and commerce businesses, as well as many clients in the art business.
-Ed’s trademark practice includes studios, major hospitality businesses, lifestyle and gaming companies, and many others.
+Over the course of Ed’s career, he has represented clients in a range of business sectors, serving as an advisor and advocate for companies of all sizes.
+His media and entertainment practice covers publishing, podcasting, movie and TV production, documentaries, pre-publication review, licensing, content distribution, technology, virtual reality, machine learning, online subscriptions and e-commerce businesses, as well as many clients in the arts.
+Ed’s trademark practice includes studios, major hospitality businesses, producers of luxury goods, lifestyle and gaming companies.
 The firm has connections with a large network of intellectual property firms around the world.

 Ed has published many articles and contributed to several books, including the definitive copyright and trademark due diligence report for the Practicing Law Institute.
 He speaks at conferences around the world and is an active member of the Media Law Resource Center and the Association of the Bar of the City of NY.
 He raised his two children in NYC with his wife, Robin Pogrebin, a reporter for The New York Times, and now also spends part of the year working from Los Angeles.
 Ed graduated Phi Beta Kappa from Vassar College and was the Editor-in-Chief of the Arts & Entertainment Law Journal at Cardozo Law School.
 He is admitted to practice in the United States Supreme Court, and the federal and state courts in New York.